Ralitza111/python/ForWhile/README.md

 practicecountingnumber Ofword.py counts the number of words in a text file

-summingSeriesofnumbers.py calculates the sum of series of numbers
+summingSeriesofNumbers.py calculates the sum of series of numbers

-sumofOddnumbers.py calculates the sum of odds numbers
+sum of odd numbers.py calculates the sum of odds numbers